This post may contain affiliate links. Please see our disclosure policy.

 Plain flour – also known as all purpose flour, this is the main flour in the batter.

-Cornmeal - made from dried corn and available in fine or coarse varieties.
-It helps add texture to the batter.
-You could use semolina, if you prefer.
+Cornmeal – made from dried corn and available in fine or coarse varieties.
+You can use either here.

 Potato – whilst not traditional, I think adding potatoes to the batter gives even better results.
 Opt for a good all rounder like Maris Piper.